Using debugging messages

 To hide performance info from ordinary users, see the discussion Performance info only for admins?

-Show origin of languages strings
+Show origin of language strings

 Be careful, read the warning.